-Read all instructions before using this household sewing machine.
 When using an electrical appliance, basic safety precautions should always be followed, including the following:

-Keep the instructions at a suitable place close to the machine.
+Read all instructions before using this household sewing machine.
+Keep the instructions in a suitable place close to the machine.
 Make sure to hand them over if the machine is given to a third party.